Many Robotic Process Automation (RPA) vendors provide free tutorials and also allow you to download their tools.

 Here are the links to get started:

 Automation Anywhere is another great RPA tool to learn.
-Please be aware that Automation Anywhere is a trial and expires in 30 days while UiPath has a free community edition that you can continue using.
+Automation Anywhere has a free community edition that you can continue using.

 Here are the links to get started with Automation Anywhere.